Eddie-Zhu-IRL/Motor-Insurance-Pricing/README.md

 ## Feature Engineering & Explanatory Data Analysis: Male, Young, DistLimit, GeoRegion
 ### 1. Feature Engineering: Relevel Factor Variables
 DistLimit and GeoRegion are factored with their levels listed below.
-However, given the information from data author, they will be re-leveled in the same mentioned above, which will make following plots more meaningful.
+To improve interpretation and visualisation, both variables were converted into ordered categorical factors based on the descriptions provided by the dataset authors.
+This ordering allows trends in claim frequency and severity to be interpreted more intuitively.

 ![pre](/Figures/pre_relevel.png)